0

 In the event of a successful application, the data provided will be processed on the basis of Art.
 6 para.
 1 lit. b GDPR (if processed in Germany in conjunction with § 26 para.
 1 BDSG) for the purpose of carrying out the employment relationship.

-9) Tools and Others
+10) Tools and miscellaneous

 The provider processes incoming and outgoing invoices and, if necessary, also the bank transactions of our company in order to automatically enter invoices, match them to the transactions and create financial accounting from them in a semi-automated process.
+If personal data are processed in this context, the processing is carried out on the basis of our legitimate interest in the efficient organization and documentation of our business operations in accordance with Article 6(1)(f) of the GDPR.

 This website uses a so-called “cookie consent tool” to obtain effective user consent for cookies and cookie-based applications that require consent.
 The “Cookie Consent Tool” is displayed to users when the page is accessed in the form of an interactive user interface, on which consent can be given for certain cookies and/or cookie-based applications by ticking the box.
 By using the tool, all cookies/services requiring consent are only loaded if the respective user gives corresponding consent by ticking the box.
 This ensures that such cookies are only placed on the user’s respective end device if consent has been given.

+The tool sets technically necessary cookies to store your cookie preferences.
+Personal user data is not processed in this process.
 If, in an individual case, personal data (such as the IP address) is processed for the purpose of storing, assigning or logging cookie settings, this is carried out in accordance with Art.
 6 (1) (f) GDPR on the basis of our legitimate interest in a legally compliant, user-specific and user-friendly consent management for cookies and thus in a legally compliant design of our website.

 Another legal basis for the processing is Art.
 6 (1) (c) GDPR.
 As the controller, we are subject to the legal obligation to make the use of technically unnecessary cookies dependent on the respective user consent.